This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 - “I’ve had an emotional week.
 I’m going to have to cancel.”
 This is often really honest for me.
 A good friend will more than understand.

-- “After thinking more, I decided that I don’t really feel comfortable going out right now.”
-Again, totally reasonable in a pandemic.
+- “After thinking more, I decided that I don’t really feel like going out right now.”
+Again, totally reasonable for a variety of reasons.

 - “My sister/friend/etc. just asked me for help (doing something – moving, etc.).
 Any chance we can reschedule?”
 Not the best… but hey!
 You’re helping out a loved one.
 It works.